Előd Takáts: Bank for International Settlements

-He was an economist, senior economist and then chief economist at the Bank for International Settlements (BIS) between 2009 and 2021.
-Between 2009 and 2016, he worked on emerging markets, and from 2016 his main area of expertise was financial regulation.
+He was an economist, senior economist and then principal economist at the Bank for International Settlements (BIS) between 2009 and 2021.
+Between 2009 and 2016, he worked on emerging market issues, and from 2016 on financial regulation.
 He represented the BIS in the Basel Committee's Macroprudential Oversight Group and the Financial Stability Board Working Group, and as a member of the Financial Systems and Regulation Unit he provided analysis for international regulatory reforms.